connexcs/docs/docs/customer/routing.md

 + **Lock** (Allow): One or more rate cards from the list of available providers.
 + **Exclude** (Deny): Exclude access to one or more rate cards in the list of available providers.
++ **Redial Max Count**: This a smart limitation feature which allow the carrier to restrict the maximum number of times their customers can redial in a selected time frame which is **Redial Max Period**.
+For example, you select 5 for this field, it means your customer can dial only 5 times.
++ **Redial Max Period**: Select the time-period for which you can allow the customer to redial.
+For example, if you select Redial Max Count as 10 and Redial Max Period as 6000 seconds, this means your customer can redial maximum 10 times within 6000 seconds.
 + **DNC (Do Not Call) List**: The customer won't be able to able to dial the numbers in the specified DNC list.
 You can add the list of numbers in the [**Database**](https://docs.connexcs.com/developers/database/).

     Apart from your own DNC list you can also choose [**United States Federal DNC**](https://www.donotcall.gov/).
 Choosing not to accept telemarketing calls is possible because of the National Do Not Call Registry.